-Silicon (Si), also known as silicon metal, is one of today's key strategic materials needed for the decarbonization of the economy and the Renewable Energy Revolution ("RER").
+Silicon (Si), also known as silicon metal, is one of today's key strategic materials needed for the decarbonization of the economy and the Renewable Energy Revolution (""RER").
+However, silicon does not exist in its pure state and must be extracted from quartz (SiO2) in what has historically been a capital and energy-intensive process.

-Silicon is the most abundant element in earth's crust but does not exist in its pure state and must be extracted from quartz (SiO2) in what has historically been a capital and energy intensive process.
-HPQ is building a portfolio of silicon-based products using innovative scalable processes.
-The target objective is to produce high value speciality Silicon products using technologies that will reduce energy consumption, GHG's, and carbon footprint.
+HPQ is proposing innovative silicon (Si)-based solutions and is developing a unique portfolio of high value-added silicon (Si) products sought after by battery and electric vehicle manufacturers.
+The goal being able to deliver to market high value speciality Silicon products using technologies that will reduce energy consumption, GHG's, and carbon footprint.

+HPQ mission is that of being a "Silicon Solution Incubator".
+The following flow chart present our main development axes with at its core the $PUREVAP^{TM}$ QRR vertical integration route and HPQ value added route with the $PUREVAP^{TM}$ NSiR.
-Working with PyroGenesis Canada Inc, ("PyroGenesis") a high-tech company that designs, develops, manufactures and commercializes plasma - based processes, HPQ is developing:

-- The PUREVAPTM "Quartz Reduction Reactors" (QRR), an innovative process (patent pending), which will permit the one step transformation of quartz (SiO2) into high purity silicon (Si) at reduced costs, energy input, and carbon footprint that will propagate its considerable renewable energy potential; - HPQ believes it will become the lowest cost (Capex and Opex) producer of silicon (Si) and high purity silicon metal (3N - 4N Si); - Through its 100% owned subsidiary HPQ NANO Silicon Powders Inc, the PUREVAPTM Nano Silicon Reactor (NSiR), a new proprietary process that can use different purities of silicon (Si) as feedstock, to make spherical silicon nanopowders and nanowires. - > HPQ believes it can also become the lowest cost manufacturer of spherical Si nanopowders and silicon-based composites needed by manufacturers of next-generation lithium-ion batteries. - > During the coming months, spherical Si nanopowders and nanowires silicon-based composite samples requested by industry participants and research institutions' will be produced using PUREVAPTM SiNR.
+Working with PyroGenesis Canada Inc, ("PyroGenesis") a high-tech company that designs, develops, manufactures and commercializes plasma - based processes, HPQ is developing the $PUREVAP^{TM}$ "Quartz Reduction Reactors" (QRR), an innovative process (patent pending), which will permit the one-step transformation of quartz (SiO2) into high purity silicon (Si) at reduced costs, energy input, and carbon footprint that will propagate its considerable renewable energy potential.
+Through its 100% owned subsidiary, HPQ NANO Silicon Powders Inc., ("HPQ NANO") is developing the $PUREVAP^{TM}$ Nano Silicon Reactor (NSiR) is a new proprietary process that can will use the Battery grade Silicon (Si) produce by the $PUREVAP^{TM}$ QRR as feedstock, to make a wide range of nano/micro spherical powders of different sizes and nanowires.

-HPQ is also working with industry leader Apollon Solar of France to:

-- Use their patented process and develop a capability to produce commercially porous silicon (Si) wafers and porous silicon (Si) powders. - > The collaboration will allow HPQ to become the lowest cost producer of porous silicon wafers for all-solid -state batteries and porous silicon powders for Li-ion batteries. - > Develop the hydrogen generation potential of Silicon nanopowders for use with the GennaoTM system. - > Commercialize, exclusively in Canada, and non-exclusive in the U.S.A., the GennaoTM H2 system and the chemical powders required for the hydrolysis production of Hydrogen ("H2").
+HPQ continues working with industry leader Apollon Solar of France ("Apollon"), and to develop the hydrogen generation potential of Silicon nanopowders for use with the GennaoTM system and to commercialize, exclusively in Canada, and non-exclusive in the U.S.A., the TREKHY H2, a portable hydrogen-based mini-power generator system and the chemical powders required for the hydrolysis production of hydrogen (" H_2 ").

-Below you will find a summary of the latest progress achieved during fiscal 2019 and subsequent period on our ongoing development of our PUREVAPTM project:
+Below you will find a summary of the latest progress achieved during fiscal 2020 and subsequent period on our ongoing development of our PUREVAPTM project: